alexandra-zaharia/c-playground/sorting_algorithms/README.md

 ## TODO

-Add full suite of tests using [cmocka](https://cmocka.org/) (integer, strings, custom data structure) for the following cases and for every implemented algorithm, using the ascending and descending compare functions:
+* Add full suite of tests using [cmocka](https://cmocka.org/) (integer, strings, custom data structure) for the following cases and for every implemented algorithm, using the ascending and descending compare functions:
   * random order
   * nearly sorted
   * reversed order
   * few unique values
+* Optimize mergesort:
+  * by using insertion sort on small sub-arrays
+  * by testing whether sub-arrays are already sorted